aggnostos/seedex-openwrt/README.md

 ## Requirements

 - A router running OpenWrt 24.10.2 or later with outbound internet access.
-- A server running [seedex-agent](https://github.com/aggnostos/seedex-agent), AmneziaWG or sing-box.
+- A server running [seedex-agent](https://github.com/aggnostos/seedex-agent), WireGuard, AmneziaWG, or sing-box.

 > [!NOTE]
 > The packages are `noarch`.
 Every OpenWrt target works, with `apk` on 25.x and `opkg` on 24.10.